AlexYaroshenko/montblanc/README.md

 # Mont Blanc Refuge Availability Checker

 A command-line tool to monitor availability for refuges on Mont Blanc route.
-The tool checks availability for both Tête Rousse and du Goûter refuges and sends notifications via Telegram when changes are detected.
+The tool checks availability for both Tête Rousse and du Goûter refuges, sends notifications via Telegram when changes are detected, and provides a web interface to view current availability status.

 ## Features

 - Checks availability for both Tête Rousse and du Goûter refuges
 - Monitors availability continuously with configurable check frequency
 - Sends notifications via Telegram when changes are detected
+- Provides a web interface to view current availability status
 - Supports multiple Telegram chat subscribers
 - Shows availability status in the console
 - Handles session expiration gracefully